csmangum/opusagent/docs/FastAgent.md

-**FastAgent: A Low-Latency FastAPI Bridge for Real-Time Telephony Voice Agents Using Finite State Agents (FSA)**
+**OpusAgent: A Low-Latency FastAPI Bridge for Real-Time Telephony Voice Agents Using Finite State Agents (FSA)**

 ---

 ## Abstract

-FastAgent is a high-performance, low-latency framework designed to integrate telephony systems with intelligent, real-time voice agents.
+OpusAgent is a high-performance, low-latency framework designed to integrate telephony systems with intelligent, real-time voice agents.
 It leverages FastAPI for HTTP/WebSocket communication and introduces the concept of Finite State Agents (FSA) to provide structured, controllable, and dynamic conversational flows.
-FastAgent enables stateful, memory-aware voice interactions that are modular, scalable, and optimized for live customer engagements.
+OpusAgent enables stateful, memory-aware voice interactions that are modular, scalable, and optimized for live customer engagements.

 ---